-#1: Struggle with vocabulary
+#1: Struggle With Vocabulary

-Although it no longer has sentence completions questions, the redesigned SAT still tests more challenging vocabulary on both the reading and writing sections.
+Although it no longer has sentence completion questions, the redesigned SAT still tests more challenging vocabulary on both the reading and writing sections.
 It also has harder passages on the reading section and more vocab questions overall.

 The ACT is the better test if you want to avoid higher-level words like "satiated" and "apprehensive" and older passages with challenging language.

 #2: Can't Always Explain How You Know an Answer Is Correct

 One of the big changes to the SAT is the addition of evidence questions on the reading section.
 These questions ask you to point to the part of the passage that supports your answer to another question—#14 is an example:

 Evidence questions aren't as novel as they might seem at first, since, in theory, you should always be able to point to the support for your answer in the passage.
 But if this is a skill you really struggle with, consider taking the ACT instead.

 #3: Are Intimidated by Doing Math Without a Calculator